jliszka/jliszka.github.com/_drafts/understanding-a-b-test-analysis.md

     scala> differenceOfMeans(0.06, 10091, 10112).pr(x => math.abs(x) > 0.012)
     res1: Double = 0.0003

-It's the same shape, but much narrower.
 Now there's only a 0.03% chance that you'd observe a difference of 1.2%, assuming the colors perform the same.
 So you can reject that notion and conclude that one color almost definitely performs better than the other.

 ### Choosing the sample size